Jleehy/EECS-581-Project-1/README.md

 **NOTE:** `Literals` are passed to `App`.

-- `place_ship`: Places a ship on a player's `Board` given literal position and ship size.
+- `place_ship`: Parses input to place a ship on a player's `Board` given literal position and ship size.
-- `attack`: Manages attacks made by the player.
+- `attack`: Parses input to manages attacks made by the player.
+Communicates to the attacker's and defender's `Board` objects, calling `attack` and `defend` respectively.
 - `print_board`: Prints a player's board.
 - `literals_to_indices`: Converts `literal` coordinates to `indices`.
 - `check_quit`: Checks if Q is entered into prompts, which exits the program.